-As the years passed, and empty space became hard to come
+As the years passed and empty space became hard to come

-by—and mostly a relic of the neighborhood’s past—the lightning bugs’ numbers
+by—and mostly a relic of the neighborhood’s past—the lightning bugs’ numbers dwindled along with their natural habitats.
+Still, a fair share of them

-existed, reminding one and all that the lightning bug—the firefly—was once an
+endured, reminding one and all that the lightning bug—the firefly—was once a key player in past summers.
+If one landed on you, it invariably left

 an unpleasant odor as its calling card.
 And while they were a marvel to observe